raspine/vim-code-runner/README.md

 Runs the executable.

 ## Variables
-These variables can be set according to your preference as a default start (and be able to run DirectCompile directly).
+These variables can be set if you want defaults.
+If set, `DirectCompile` works directly without first doing `InteractiveCompile`.

 ```vimL
 let g:code_runner_compiler = 'g++'